Reimagining the Higher Education Ecosystem–With a Lot of Help from Private Business

 Reimagining the Higher Education Ecosystem Challenge

-Technology is rapidly transforming how we live, learn, and work.
-With automation, new jobs are emerging while others are disappearing.
+Technology is disrupting how we live and learn.
+With automation, some jobs are disappearing and others are taking form.
 But to date, higher education has largely failed to rise to the challenge.
-As stated on the Office of Educational Technology’s website, “The changes ahead are likely to hurt most those who can least afford to manage them: low-income and first generation learners already ill-served by our existing postsecondary education system.
-We must work together now to ensure that we have an educational ecosystem flexible enough to help all people live purposeful and economically stable lives.”
+As stated on the Office of Educational Technology’s website, “The changes ahead are likely to hurt most those who can least afford to manage them: low-income and first generation learners already ill-served by our existing postsecondary education system.”
 And this is precisely why the Reimagining the Higher Education Ecosystem Challenge was launched.

 Last March, the Office of Educational Technology put out a call for bold ideas exploring how postsecondary education can be reimagined to “foster equity and encourage learner agency and resilience.”
 In the end, 164 teams submitted visions for a future education system that surveyed the higher education landscape, future workforce, and need for lifelong learning.
 On October 11th, 10 winning teams were announced.